Arnab28122000/embed-all/README.md

 # embedd-all

-`embedd-all` is a Python package designed to convert any Excel or PDF file into a format that can be used to create an embedding vector using embedding models.
-The package extracts text from PDFs, summarizes data from Excel files, and now includes functionality to create RAG (Retrieval-Augmented Generation) for PDFs using Voyage AI embedding models and Pinecone vector database.
+`embedd-all` is a Python package designed to convert various document formats into a format that can be used to create an embedding vector using embedding models.
+The package extracts text from PDFs, summarizes data from Excel files, and now includes functionality to create RAG (Retrieval-Augmented Generation) for documents using Voyage AI embedding models and Pinecone vector database.
+It supports file formats including xlsx, csv, pdf, doc, and docx.

 ## Features

+- **Multi-format Support**: Supports PDF, Excel (xlsx, csv), and Word (doc, docx) file processing.
 - **PDF Processing**: Extracts text from each page of a PDF and returns it as an array.
 - **Excel Processing**: Summarizes the data in each sheet by concatenating column names and their respective values, creating a new column `df["summarized"]`.
 If the Excel file contains multiple sheets, it processes each sheet and returns all summaries.
-- **RAG Creation**: Creates RAG for PDFs using Voyage AI embedding models and stores them in a Pinecone vector database.
+- **RAG Creation**: Creates RAG for documents (all supported formats) using Voyage AI embedding models and stores them in a Pinecone vector database.

 ## Installation